 Measuring and addressing gender biases through this research will improve existing practice through strengthened M&E of GBViE programming and improved gender equality in the workplace.

-At the individual level, the project will strengthen knowledge, skills and behaviours of humanitarian practitioners enabling them to design and implement more gender-equitable humanitarian programming (including strengthened M&E), and to drive change within their own organisations.
+At the individual level, the project will strengthen knowledge, skills and behaviours of humanitarian practitioners.
+It will enable them to design and implement more gender-equitable humanitarian programming (including strengthened M&E), and to drive change within their own organisations.

 At the organisational level, addressing gender biases through behavioural design innovations will promote a more equitable workplace, a narrowed gender gap in leadership, and more effective, inclusive and diverse programmes.